frankgpoon/fsb/README.md

 ## Notes

-- Using ApiAiApp to link with API.AI
+- ~~Using ApiAiApp to link with API.AI~~

-- An object is needed to store set data, but how much metadata should we store?
+- ~~An object is needed to store set data, but how much metadata should we store?~~ All metadata for future compatibility

 - Roadblock - No way to get user id.
 (Quizlet sends the user id with the access token in JSON format, but that is completely handled by Google.
 We need to find a loophole in the API to retrieve the current user id)

 ## Intents Needed

-- ask for Quizlet user and set
+- ~~ask for Quizlet user and set~~

-- ask for answer to read flash card
+- ~~ask for answer to read flash card~~

-- basic yes/no (potentially more than two intents needed for different contexts)
+- ~~basic yes/no (potentially more than two intents needed for different contexts)~~

 ## Functions Needed

-- find user and set
+- ~~find user and set~~

-- find flash card and read it
+- ~~find flash card and read it~~

-- check answer (optional)

-- determine if user wants to play again
+- ~~determine if user wants to play again~~

+## To Do

+- Add rich responses for phones and other devices with screens

+- Work on fallback to be smoother

+- Work on finding sets without username

+- Give more personality (add more lines and randomize them, add contextual lines, etc)

+## Future Work

+- Answer checking (may be hard)

+- Collect limited user data and keep a history of tested sets by user for faster set retrieval/more personalized experience